-We believe that HEALTH is the missing piece of global conservation strategy.
+We believe that HEALTH is the missing piece of the global conservation strategy.
 Tremendous efforts have been made to protect critical habitat and reduce wildlife trade and poaching.
 If we don’t also make sure that the species we are protecting are healthy, then these efforts will not succeed.

 Simple awareness of this issue is not enough, we need to understand the origins and implications of disease.
 Infectious and transmissible disease must be identified, treated, and prevented.
 Failure to do so may cause untold, yet preventable, harm to wildlife populations, domestic animals, and humans.